lee-soft/GDIPlusWrapper/README.md

 ## How to apply patches

 - The .patch files are "diff files".
 You should apply them the same way you would any diff file.
 Gnu have a free patch utility for Windows

+## Acknolwedgements

+I have been unable to contact the original author of the vbAccelerator GDIPlusWrapper (steve@vbaccelerator.com).
+Permission to include his library here is pending and until it is approved I will not be able to include it here.